Gigi-dev21/Gigi-dev21/README.md

   <li>📧 embetm27@gmail.com</li>
 </ul>
 <br/>
 <p>Thanks for visiting!
-Feel free to fork a project, raise an issue, or reach out if you’d like to collaborate.</p>
+Feel free to raise an issue, or reach out if you’d like to collaborate.</p>